 When shopping for a condo in Hawaii, you will encounter three different classifications.
-The required down payment and interest rate available to you will depend greatly upon which category the condo of your dreams happens to fall into.
+The required down payment and interest rate available to you will depend greatly upon which category the condo you select falls into.

 At Makai Mortgage, we specialize in financing Hawaii condos – but beware that most mainland lenders do not have the experience required to lend on most Hawaii condos.
 Even worse, the fact that the mainland bank cannot lend on these properties is often not recognized until well into the loan process and long after your loan was “approved.”
 If you are in the market for a Hawaii condo, we cannot stress to you enough the importance of partnering with a local lender.

 While shopping for your perfect condo, it will be helpful if you are familiar with the following classifications:

 - Condominium – non-warrantable

 A warrantable condo is one that meets “Agency” guidelines.
 “Agency” loan programs are Fannie Mae, Freddie Mac and government programs: VA, FHA, and USDA.
 Whether a condominium is considered Warrantable and thereby financeable with an “Agency” loan is dependent upon a variety of factors, including but not limited to:

 - Does the property offer Vacation Rentals?
 A lease of less than six months is considered a short-term rental otherwise known as a vacation rental.